 Entry flowchart: Entry to Calculus at MUN

 MATH 1090 is a precalculus course, similar to a grade 12 advanced/university stream mathematics course .
 The purpose of MATH 1090 is to provide a pathway to MATH 1000 for students who did not master advanced mathematics in high school.

-To qualify for this course, you must have grade 12 academic or advanced mathematics and either an academic math 3201 score ≥ 75% (applicable to NL students only), or an advanced math 3200 score ≥ 50% (applicable to NL students only), or an MPT score ≥ 55% (applicable to non-NL students only, starting with Fall 2017 registration), or a sufficient score on an internationally recognized standardized test acceptable to the Department of Mathematics & Statistics at Memorial.
+To qualify for this course, you must have grade 12 academic or advanced mathematics and either an academic math 3201 score ≥ 75% (applicable to NL students only), or an advanced math 3200 score ≥ 50% (applicable to NL students only), or an MPT score ≥ 55% (applicable to non-NL students only), or a sufficient score on an internationally recognized standardized test acceptable to the Department of Mathematics & Statistics at Memorial.

 Beginning May 9th, 2017, Math 3201 students will no longer be permitted to write the MPT.
 Your Math 3201 score will be used to assess your prerequisite knowledge.

 Meet one of these conditions to take MATH 1090